rexthompson/axwx/doc/DesignSpecification.md

     - Use `urllib3` package to make each API request using StationID
     - Use `Beautiful Soup` to parse the XML document for lat, long and elevation
     - Any missing data was filled in with NA's
-- Save the file and move on bigger things
+- Save the file and move on to bigger things

 #### WU Personal Weather Station Observation Data Retrieval